 other market data products offered by the Exchange.
-12 Thus, the External Distributor's count will include every person and device that accesses the data regardless of the purpose for which the individual or device uses the data.
+Thus, the External Distributor's count will include every person and device that accesses the data regardless of the purpose for which the individual or device uses the data.
 External Distributors must report all Professional and Non-Professional Users in accordance with the following:

-- In connection with an External Distributor's distribution of BZX Summary Depth, the Distributor should count as one User each unique User that the Distributor has entitled to have access to BZX Summary Depth.
+- In connection with an External Distributor's distribution of EDGA Summary Depth, the Distributor should count as one User each unique User that the Distributor has entitled to have access to EDGA Summary Depth.
 However, where a device is dedicated specifically to a single individual, the Distributor should count only the individual and need not count the device. - The External Distributor should identify and report each unique User.
-If a multiple methods to gain access to BZX Summary Depth (e.g., a single User has multiple passwords and user identifications), the External Distributor should report all of those methods as an individual User. - External Distributors should report each unique individual person who receives access through multiple devices as one User so long as each device is dedicated specifically to that individual. - If an External Distributor entitles one or more individuals to use the same
+If a User uses the same unique method to gain access to EDGA Summary Depth, the Distributor should count that as one User.
+However, if a unique User uses multiple methods to gain access to EDGA Summary Depth (e.g., a single User has multiple passwords and user identifications), the External Distributor should report all of those methods as an individual User. - External Distributors should report each unique individual person who receives access through multiple devices as one User so long as each